Stuv7CB/Boltzmann-TVD-Solver/README.md

 # Boltzmann-TVD-Solver
-A solver for Boltzmann equation on unstructured 3D tetragonal mesh
+A first-order solver for Boltzmann equation on unstructured 3D tetragonal mesh